 At the top of the course, the data collection was stopped, water dumped out, and athletes returned to the start point unloaded.

-(2) Trial 2 was conducted unloaded, four days after Trial 1.
+Trial (2) was conducted unloaded, four days after Trial 1.
 The subjects hiked the same vertical route, but this time their average speed was displayed on the Suunto watch, and the subjects were instructed to within 1 foot/minute of their Trial 1 (loaded) speed.

 At the top of the course data collection was again stopped and the data sets from Trial (1) and Trial (2) compared.

-Completion times for the climb ranged from 19:15 to 25:10 depending upon individual subject.
+Completion times for the climb ranged from 19:15 to 25:10 depending upon the individual subject.

 It should be no surprise that adding load and maintaining the same pace will result in a higher heart rate, and thus result in an increase in caloric burn over the same course.
 However, the percent increase is somewhat surprising – an average of 52%.

-The quick take-away would be to increase gel-based event supplementation by 50% over manufactures’ recommendations for loaded movement.
+The quick takeaway would be to increase gel-based event supplementation by 50% over manufacturers’ recommendations for loaded movement.
 However, it gets more complicated.

-Previous studies have shown athletes can absorb just 150-200 calories per hour, depending upon athlete, exertion rate, etc. However, the scientific literature on any standard is mixed and coaching experience from the endurance sport world suggests the “gut” can be trained for each athlete to increase caloric absorbtion.
+Previous studies have shown that athletes can absorb just 150-200 calories per hour, depending upon the athlete, exertion rate, etc. However, the scientific literature on any standard is mixed and coaching experience from the endurance sport world suggests the “gut” can be trained for each athlete to increase caloric absorption.

 Also, loaded movement increases heart rate because it takes more strength (energy) to move.
 Hammer Nutrition recommends protein supplementation in addition to carb supplementation during unloaded endurance events beyond 2+ hours.
 This raises the question of earlier, or only, carb/protein supplementation for loaded movements.